-There has been a great deal of media coverage regarding the current outbreak of the novel coronavirus (Sars-CoV-2).
-At present there is no vaccine, drug or specific herbal treatment for COVID-19 (the disease caused by the coronavirus) .
+There has been a great deal of media coverage regarding the outbreak of the novel coronavirus (Sars-CoV-2).

 People have contacted me as to whether there is a herbal medicine that could possibly help and what they should do if they have recently traveled abroad or think they may have picked the virus up.
 I recommend accessing : https://www.gov.uk/guidance/wuhan-novel-coronavirus-information-for-the-public

-There is no known treatment for covid 19 including herbs because Sars-CoV-2 is a new virus.
-There are however some herbs and self help measures that will help you to improve your health and reduce the impact of the coronavirus whether it has effected your lungs, circulatory, immune or nervous systems.
-For sure, I am helping more patients with fatigue, poor concentration, digestive complaints, anxiety and low mood since the beginning of 'lock-down'.
+There is no known herbal cure for Covid-19, there are however some herbs and self help measures that will help you to improve your health and reduce the impact of the coronavirus whether it has effected your lungs, circulatory, immune or nervous systems.
+For sure, I am helping more patients with fatigue, poor concentration, digestive complaints, anxiety and low mood since the 'lock-downs'.

 Healthy self help measures you may want to consider

 Keeping clean and healthy improves the body's ability to protect itself.

 We can all help to stop the spread of the virus.
 It can spread before symptoms like coughing.
 This means that as well as in the air it could be passed on by direct contact.
 Advice is to wash hands frequently with soap or gels, dispose of tissues carefully and clean washing equipment hygienically.
 Tiny particles of virus can float around for hours after people talk or breathe out.
 Good circulation of fresh air and wearing a mask, that covers the nose and mouth, reduces the risk of catching and passing the virus on; especially in enclosed spaces.

 Eating healthily with plenty of fruit and vegetables including mushrooms and red/blue berries helps to reduce respiratory infections.